Shift Bristol Logo

 Deposit

 We recommend you send in your application form, even if you aren’t ready to pay your deposit, as it starts the process rolling.
-We will keep you informed as to how the course is filling up so that you can confirm your place before they run out.
+We will then keep you informed as to how the course is filling up so that you can confirm your place before all places are filled.

-• Paid in full by September 1st 2024, by BAC transfer.
+• Pay in full by September 1st 2025, via BACS transfer.

-• Suitable clothing and footwear for participating in practical learning and outdoor activities.
-Including steel-toe capped boots.
+• Suitable clothing and footwear for participating in outdoor activities in all weathers.

 • Organic Horticulture: pen knife, secateurs, work gloves, loppers, pruning saw.